syslogic/agconnect-publishing-gradle-plugin/README.md

 }
 ````

-These properties are all optional, while:
+This configuration is entirely optional, while providing the config file at the default location:

- - providing the config file at the default location: `distribution/agconnect_apiclient.json`.
+`distribution/agconnect_apiclient.json`.

 ### Plugin Tasks